Configuring PHP, Apache, MySQL, and Xdebug for PHP development in MAC OS X

 Path to stop command: /Applications/MAMP/bin/stopMysql.sh

-If you chose to use the MySQL Administrator as your MySQL admin tool, you need to specify
+If you choose to use the MySQL Workbench as your MySQL admin tool, you need to specify

 the socket for the connection to MAMP's database.
-You do this directly in the MySQL Administrator
+Start MySQL Workbench and from the main page, click

 /Applications/MAMP/tmp/mysql/mysql.sock.